Bailiffs and you – what can they actually do?

 Our advisors often get asked for bailiff help and advice.
 Understanding exactly what they do and do not have the right to do can be a confusing affair at the best of times, and is another reason to be stressed if you find yourself faced with bailiff action.
 In this blog, we hope to clear up exactly what bailiffs can do, and what your rights are concerning them, by answering a few of the most frequently asked bailiff-related questions.

 First, though, we should point out that bailiffs are debt enforcement agents in England, Wales and Northern Ireland – not in Scotland.
 If you live in Scotland, Sheriff Officers are responsible for recovering debts on behalf of creditors.
-Sheriff Officers have a slightly different protocol to their counterparts elsewhere in the UK, so the distinction between them and bailiffs is important to bear in mind.Get Started
+Sheriff Officers have a slightly different protocol to their counterparts elsewhere in the UK, so the distinction between them and bailiffs is important to bear in mind.Get help with bailiffs today

 What is a Bailiff?